I. Purpose of Guidelines

 VIII.
 Email/Electronic Communications

 a.
 Staff Email

 i.
 Full-time, certified employees will receive an email account.
 Classified and/or part time employees may receive an account if approved by the building administrator.

 ii.
 Employees receiving a district email account are responsible for adhering to the Oneonta City School District Email Policy.

 b.
 Student Email accounts

 i.
-Limited student email accounts may be provided for educational purposes.
+Student email accounts will be provided for students in grades 3 -12 for educational purposes.

 a.
 Courtesy, decorum, respect and appropriate language is expected in electronic communications.